Reporting benefit fraud

-It is important that you supply us with as much information as possible as this helps us to gather enough evidence to successfully prosecute an offender.
+It is important to supply as much information as possible as this helps us gather enough evidence to successfully prosecute an offender.